jvde-github/AIS-in-TAR1090/README.md

 # AIS-in-tar1090

 Through some creative manipulation, it is feasible to incorporate ship positions gathered by [AIS-catcher](https://github.com/jvde-github/AIS-catcher) into [tar1090](https://github.com/wiedehopf/tar1090), presenting both ships and planes in a unified display.
 However, it's important to note that this process can be somewhat cumbersome and should be undertaken cautiously, with appropriate backups in place.
-It's worth emphasizing that this is primarily a proof of concept rather than a production-ready solution, especially until tar1090 offers support for custom-defined GeoJSON overlays.
+It's worth emphasizing that this is primarily a proof of concept to demonstrate visualizing AIS-catcher's GeoJSON outpyut, rather than a solution to include AIS data in tar1090.

 ## 1. AIS-catcher Configuration:
 AIS-catcher provides the capability to produce GeoJSON data on its built-in webserver.
 Start AIS-catcher with the following command: